Andrew Young: Post-mayoral career

 Young has been a director of the Drum Major Institute for Public Policy, and is also the chairman of the board for the Global Initiative for the Advancement of Nutritional Therapy.

-In 1996, Young was co-chairman of the 1996 Summer Olympic Games.
+In 1990, Young was a member of the Atlanta Olympic bid committee.
+He served as co-chair of the 1996 Summer Olympic Games.

 From 2000 to 2001, Young served as president of the National Council of Churches.

+In April 2000, Young appeared on stage with Vice President Al Gore at Morehouse College as the presidential candidate called for programs to better the access of computers and the Internet for minorities.
+After the election, in which Gore lost to George W. Bush, Young spoke at Ebenezer Baptist Church, calling for Bush to not follow the divisiveness of his party and cited Attorney General nominee John Ashcroft as not being qualified "to be attorney general at a time like this."

 In 2003, Young founded the Andrew Young Foundation, an organization meant to support and promote education, health, leadership and human rights in the United States, Africa and the Caribbean.

 From February to August 2006, Young served as the public spokesman for Working Families for Walmart, an advocacy group for the retail chain Walmart.
 Young resigned from the position soon after a controversial interview with the Los Angeles Sentinel, in which, when asked about Walmart hurting independent businesses, he replied, "You see those are the people who have been overcharging us, and they sold out and moved to Florida.
 I think they've ripped off our communities enough.
 First it was Jews, then it was Koreans and now it's Arabs."

 In 2007, GoodWorks Productions released the documentary film Rwanda Rising, about Rwanda's progress since the Rwandan genocide of 1994.
 Young also served as the film's narrator.
 Rwanda Rising premiered as the opening night selection at the Pan African Film Festival in Los Angeles in 2007.

 An edited version of Rwanda Rising served as the pilot episode of Andrew Young Presents, a series of quarterly, hour-long specials airing on nationally syndicated television.